data-manavpatil/Predictive-Analytics.Py/README.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Create a new Pull Request.

+---
 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ## Acknowledgments